Get Your Case Reviewed by Our Experts

 G-BA and IQWiGDefine evidence-based procedures and cost-efficiency

 In summary, Germany has managed to develop a highly effective model.
-It ensures that patients do not pay extra for services, as medical costs in Germany are equivalent for all.
+It ensures that patients do not pay extra for most services, as medical costs in Germany are equivalent for all.

 Factors Influencing Medical Costs